photoprism/photoprism/README.md

 -----
 Before you start, make sure you got Git and Docker installed on your system.
-Instead of using Docker, you can also setup your own runtime environment based on the existing Docker configuration.
+Instead of using Docker, you can also setup your own runtime environment based on the existing Docker configuration (not recommended).

 **Step 1:** Run [Git](https://getcomposer.org/) to clone this project: